 Wombats, lizards, and koalas, My zoo day was over.

 I am sure some of you may have already picked up on a few things but let me clear these ‘lessons’ up for you.

-Remember that when it comes to traveling with others you will have to make sacrifices, but also make sure you appreciate the sacrifices they make for you.
+- Remember that when it comes to travelling with others you will have to make sacrifices, but also make sure you appreciate the sacrifices they make for you.

 We learn so many things during our lifetime, often from some of the most expected places but no matter who by or where these lessons are learned, it is the way you embrace them that makes all the difference.